SanderRonde/CustomRightClickMenu/README.md

 ## Contributing

-To install the extension for contributing, simply clone this repo, run `npm install && tsc --watch false`, and load the extension into chrome from the "app/" folder.
+To install the extension for contributing, simply clone this repo, run `npm install && tsc`, and load the extension into chrome from the "app/" folder.
-Then, run the `tsc` command (without the `--watch false` flag) in order to compile any typescript files in the app/ directory.
+Then, run the `tsc -w` command in order to compile any typescript files in the app/ directory when they are changed.
 You should be able to have your changes in the app folder be reflected to live instantly by hitting `ctrl/cmd + r` on the options page.

 The test files have a different typescript config, so when you make changes to those, be sure to `cd test`, and run `tsc` from there.
 Running tests can be done with the `npm test` command.
 UI tests can only be done by travis unfortunately so you can't do those locally.